-D10.
-Does an open admission policy, if reported, apply to transfer students? ☐ Yes ☐ No We do not have an open admission D11.
-Describe additional requirements for transfer admission, if applicable: Transfer Credit Policies D12.
-Report the lowest grade earned for any course that may be transferred for credit: C- D13.
-Maximum number of credits or courses that may be transferred from a two-year institution: Number: 68 Unit type: semester credit hour D14.
-Maximum number of credits or courses that may be transferred from a four-year institution: Number: No max Unit type D15.
-Minimum number of credits that transfers must complete at your institution to earn an associate degree: NA D16.
-Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30 D17.
-Describe other transfer credit policies: Transfer students may petition the chief academic officer to receive up to 6 hours of D credit.
-Transfer is not guaranteed.
-Negrades for remedial courses transfer.
-Remediation credit may transfer.
+Transfer Credit Policies

+- D12.
+Report the lowest grade earned for any course that may be transferred for credit: \\\\\C-\\\\ - D13.
+Maximum number of credits or courses that may be transferred from a two-year institution: Number 68 Unit type Semester hours - D14.
+Maximum number of credits or courses that may be transferred from a four-year institution: Number \no maximum\\\\\\ Unit type \Semester hours\\\\\\ \ There is no maximum number of upper division hours that can be transferred; however there is a maximum of 68 transferable lower division hours that may be transferred - D15.
+Minimum number of credits that transfers must complete at your institution to earn an associate degree: - D16.
+Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30 - D17.
+Describe other transfer credit policies: